 The DOE’s treatment of the incremental costs of constant-torque BPM motors is unclear.
 As stated in the NOPR TSD Section 5.8.1, “following the 2014 furnace fan rulemaking, in 2019 fan efficiency requirements will be set at a level that will likely essentially require constant-torque BPM blower motors to be used for non-weatherized gas-fired furnaces[.]”

 However, later in the section the Residential Furnaces NOPR TSD states “Therefore, DOE determined the additional cost of changing from a PSC to a constant-torque BPM blower motor […] in the engineering analysis.”
-Please confirm that this statement refers to the engineering analysis of the previous furnace fan rulemaking.
+Please confirm that this statement refers to the engineering analysis of the previous furnace fan rulemaking and that no costs were assumed from a PSC motor to constant-torque BPM motor in the NOPR analysis.

 Furthermore, Table 5.8.1 suggests that incremental costs to constant-torque BPM motors are included in overall costs.
 Please confirm that the only incremental costs included in the analysis are from constant-torque to constant-airflow (e.g., for a 60 kBtuh/h NWGF, the incremental cost is $89.60 - $37.29 = $52.31).